twilson63/permaweb-cookbook/docs/src/guides/querying-arweave/queryingArweave.md

 # Querying Arweave with GraphQL
 Arweave provides a simple way of querying for transactions and filtering them by [tags](../concepts/tags.md).
-The `https://arweave.net` gateway exposes an [endpoint](https://arweave.net/graphql) for posting GraphQL queries to.
-It also provides a playground for trying queries.
+Arweave GraphQL-compatible gateways provide endpoints users can post GraphQL queries to, and also provide a playground for trying queries.

 [GraphQL](https://graphql.org) is a flexible query language that services can use to build a customized data schema for clients to query.
 GraphQL also allows clients to specify which elements of the available data structure they would like to see in the results.

+## Public Gateways

+- [arweave.net gateway](https://arweave.net/graphql) the original graphql gateway, managed by [ar.io](https://ar.io)
+- [goldsky search gateway](https://arweave-search.goldsky.com/graphql) a specifically gateway optimized for search using a superset graphql syntax, managed by [goldsky](https://goldsky.com)
+- [ar.io decentralized gateway network](https://ar-io.dev/graphql) A decentralized network for gateways.
+Currently in testing with L1 transactions available.

 ## Executing a GraphQL Query
 To query arweave we’ll need to access it through a gateway that supports GraphQL.
-Let’s head over to the GraphQL Playground over at [https://arweave.net/graphql](https://arweave.net/graphql).
-(You could also use the GraphQL Playground at [https://arweave-search.goldsky.com/graphql](https://arweave-search.goldsky.com/graphql))
+Use one of the gateway playgrounds listed above to get started!

 Copy and paste in the following query
 ```graphql:no-line-numbers